SAP-samples/btp-aws-ppe-detection-ehs/Documentation/Step7-Configure-BusinessActions/README.md

 ## Configure SAP S/4HANA Business Actions in the Extension Application

 In this section, you will define business action in the action-management extension application in SAP BTP.
-Ensure your application's **Requested State** is **Started**.

 ### 1. Create Build Process Automation Instance